porco-rosso-j/zksync-aa-wallet-paymaster/README.md

 # Overview

-Implementation of example codes of zkSync's account abstraction and paymaster with a batched transaction feature.
+An implementation of zkSync's account abstraction and paymaster with a batched transaction and daily spending limit feature.
 You can find and explore more details about zkSync and those features in the documentation below.

 - [zkSync Developer Doc](https://v2-docs.zksync.io/dev/)
 - [Account Abstraction](https://v2-docs.zksync.io/dev/developer-guides/aa.html#introduction)